miguelmota/ethereum-development-with-go-book/zh/events/README.md

 ---
-description: Tutorial on Ethereum event logs with Go.
+概述: Tutorial on Ethereum event logs with Go.
 ---

 # Events